 |2015||Dean’s Commendation for Academic Excellence, University of Queensland|

-Daskalova, G.N., Phillimore, A.B., Bell, M., Maggs, H., Perkins, A. J. Population Responses of Five Bird Species to 12 Years of Agri-environment Schemes in Northeastern Scotland. (in review at Journal of Applied Ecology)
+Daskalova, G.N., Phillimore, A.B., Bell, M., Maggs, H., Perkins, A. J. Population Responses of Five Bird Species to 12 Years of Agri-environment Schemes in Northeastern Scotland. (in revision for Journal of Applied Ecology)

-Myers-Smith, I.H., Grabowski, M., Thomas, H., Angers-Blondin, S., Daskalova, G.N., et al. Eighteen years of ecological monitoring reveals multiple lines of evidence for tundra vegetation change (in prep, manuscript available on request)
+Myers-Smith, I.H., Grabowski, M., Thomas, H., Angers-Blondin, S., Daskalova, G.N., et al. Eighteen years of ecological monitoring reveals multiple lines of evidence for tundra vegetation change (in review at Ecological Monographs, manuscript available on request)

 |2017||Does rarity influence population trends in the UK and across global biomes?

 Coding Club: an innovative peer-to-peer learning community

 University of Edinburgh Student-Staff Partnership signing (invited talk)

 |Are rare species more likely to be declining than common species in the UK?

 RSE Spotlight on Scotland’s Biodiversity Conference (invited talk)